University Housing Requirement Exemption Request

 - Appropriate supplementary information and/or documentation, as outlined below

 Submission of a completed Housing Exemption Request should not, on its own, be considered an approval.
-Residential Life will contact each student in writing to confirm the outcome of the exemption request.
+Residential Life will contact each student within 14 business days in writing to confirm the outcome of the exemption request.
 Students whose exemption requests are incomplete or denied will be required to submit a Residence Hall Contract and will be assigned housing.